bhavesh-chainani/topic_modelling/README.md

 | 3 |         Shakira | Shakira Isabel Mebarak Ripoll ( shə-KEER-ə, Sp... |          en |
 | 4 |      Larry_Page | Lawrence Page, detto Larry (East Lansing, 26 m... |          it |

-### **3. Text Processing**
+## **3. Text Processing**

 In the field of NLP, text preprocessing is the process of cleaning and preparing the data.
 I will be using the open-source software library called *spaCy* to prepare the data for analysis, but other libraries such as *NLTK* can be used.

 I will be using 3 of spacy's pre-trained models for each language.
 The model, which I will call 'nlp', can be thought of as a pipeline.
-When you call 'nlp' on a text or word, the text runs through a processing pipeline, which is depicted below.
+When we call 'nlp' on a text or word, the text runs through a processing pipeline, which is depicted in the image below.

 It means that if the text is not tokenized, it will then be tokenized, and afterwards, different components (tagger, parser, ner etc.) will be activated.
 To tokenize text means turning a string or document into smaller chunks (tokens).

 As we are doing topic analysis on 3 separate languages, I will run the relevant *spaCy* medium models for the three languages, English (en), Italian (it) and Russian (ru).